 A Will should be written while the maker is in good health and free from any emotional distress.
 A prudent person does not wait for a catastrophe or other compelling reason to make a decision.

 Who may draft a Will?

-There is no requirement that a person consult a lawyer before drafting their own Will.
+There is no requirement that a person consults a lawyer before drafting their own Will.
 However, the proper drafting of a Will can be a delicate operation, and it is best to consult someone who has experience.
 A lawyer can make sure that your Will is legal, and that your property will be given to the people that you intended.
 A lawyer can also help construct a Will so that your family may save money in administering the estate, and reduce any taxes.

 Is a Will expensive?

 A lawyer will usually charge for a Will according to the time spent in preparing the Will.
 If you have a small estate and a simple plan for distributing your property, then your Will should cost less than one for a large, complex estate with several people receiving property.

 May a Will be changed once it is written?